afnanalmohd/task_flutterr/README.md

 # Offline and Caching Data in Flutter
 <br>

+This guide will show you how to download and cache files using the Flutter Cache Manager.
 **Offline and Caching Data in Flutter** built using <a href="https://docs.flutter.dev/get-started/install"> Flutter</a>. and using <a href="https://pub.dev/packages/get">Getx</a> framework for state management.
  Additionally, The primary objective of writing.